Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 For instance, for a car to be truly autonomous, it must identify and keep track of surrounding objects (such as cars, pedestrians, and traffic lights).
 One of the primary sources of information is the camera, which uses object detection.
 On top of that, the detection should be in real-time, which requires a relatively fast way so that the car can safely navigate the street.

-This tutorial will teach you how to perform object detection using the state-of-the-art technique YOLOv3 with OpenCV or PyTorch in Python.
+This tutorial will teach you how to perform object detection using the YOLOv3 technique with OpenCV or PyTorch in Python.
+After that, we will also dive into the current state-of-the-art, which is an improved version of YOLO, that is YOLOv8.

 Related: How to Perform Image Segmentation using Transformers in Python.